 However, before buying we talked to a very down to earth veterinarian who offered this test: Lay a handful of dog food on a non-waxed paper plate overnight.
 In the morning if the food left some greasy marks, it was a valuable dog food.
 He claimed that the brand name foods are only selling the brand and not the benefit.

 However, he cautioned against foods that didn't have the level of moisture that showed on his test.
 One such food we quickly found was Ol' Roy marketed for Walmart stores as well as our local grocery store's generic Dog Chow.
 The same veterinarian recommended Purina or Alpo, but warned that the dog would decide which he preferred (Dogs must be like people deciding between Pepsi or Coke; it's either one or the other but not both.)
 We've been cycling through Purina Puppy Chow (yes, he's a Pepsi type of dog), Purina Dog Chow, and now Purina Senior.
-He seems happy with it, and at $8 a bag so are we.

 I found a great company to order pet supplies from.
 It's name is Pet Edge.
 It is located in Woburn, MA.
 It also has an outlet store there.
 Things can also be ordered online.
 Check out their prices, it's amazing!
-We just bought a coat for our greyhound for $11.28, I couldn't make it for that price.

 Do you have any money saving tips for pet supplies?
 Share your ideas with the ThriftyFun community by posting feedback below.